-Akira Kurosawa is regarded as one of the most important and influential filmmakers in film history.
+Akira Kurosawa is widely regarded as one of the greatest and most influential filmmakers in the history of cinema.

 Akira Kurosawa entered the Japanese film industry in 1936, following a brief stint as a painter.